Just-S-Rod/moea-agent-pipeline/README.md

 Local AI agent scaffolding

 This architecture supports error tolerance, retries, and streaming or non-streaming outputs depending on the mode and model backend.

+☕ Support My Work
+If you find this tool useful, consider buying me a coffee 💸
+$JustSrod